MoonwaveInteractive/ConsoleTemplate/README.md

 [command] /?
 ```

 This template makes light usage of Moonwave.Text for displaying command help information.
+Moonwave.Text has been integrated into the project instead of being a dependancy in order to increase portability.
 It is recommended that you implement your own text formatter as Moonwave.Text is currently incapable of text wrapping.